solidi/writing/11-the-meta-skills-of-a-software-engineer.md

 > *What are the unique skills that software engineers practice?*

 Drawing from my experience led me to an opinion.
 I enjoy the meta of programming.
-The skill of learning the *meta*, or how to do what we do better, includes reading well-known books in context.
-I took specific examples of what I read over the years, applied it to my observations practicing in the field, and I answered in a way that I believed was most pragmatic.
+The skill of learning the *meta*, or how to do what programmers do better, includes reading well-known books in context.

+I took specific examples of what I read over the years, applied it to my observations practicing in the field, and I answered in a pragmatic way.

-> *In my opinion, if we think universally, I would say it is the practice of correctness and pattern recognition.
-These are some of the skills that are unique to software engineers.*
+> *In my opinion, I would say it is the practice of correctness and pattern recognition.
+These are the skills that are unique to software engineers.*

 Let's examine these skills to add context.

 ## Correctness

-Correctness is related to **how** and **why** we [build things](https://medium.com/hackernoon/software-is-unlike-construction-c0284ee4b723) the way we do.
-In organizations, it is most closely associated with the accuracy of what the business must solve for its customers.
+Correctness is related to **how** and **why** programmers [build things](https://medium.com/hackernoon/software-is-unlike-construction-c0284ee4b723) the way they do.
+In organizations, it is associated with the accuracy of what the business must solve for its customers.
 Well written software follows this thinking.

-Correctness is *how correct the "how" is* so that the solution delivered by business meets customer expectations.
-It is a balance of strategy (designing) and tactics (execution).
-The examination of the *how's how* in a vacuum appears well in chapter four of [Programming Pearls](https://www.pearson.com/us/higher-education/program/Bentley-Programming-Pearls-2nd-Edition/PGM203056.html) - *Writing Correct Programs*.
+Correctness is *how correct the "how" is.* The solution should meet the customer expectations.
+The practice is a balance of strategy (designing) and tactics (execution).

+The examination of the *how's how* in a vacuum appears in chapter four of [Programming Pearls](https://www.pearson.com/us/higher-education/program/Bentley-Programming-Pearls-2nd-Edition/PGM203056.html) - "Writing Correct Programs."

 > *...keeping code simple is usually the key to correctness.*

-> *- Jon Bentley*
+> - Jon Bentley

 ## Pattern Recognition

-Pattern recognition ties to the **organization** of that **correctness** by creating the necessary abstractions and component boundaries.
-Pattern recognition leads to concepts of reuse to modularize code.
-We monitor duplication, find areas that can be reused, and refactor complicated parts of the system.
+Pattern recognition ties to the **organization** of **correctness** by creating the necessary abstractions and component boundaries.
+Pattern recognition forms modularize code.
+Programmers monitor duplication, find areas of reuse, and refactor complicated parts of the system.
 It is what [software engineers](https://dev.to/solidi/what-is-a-software-engineer-anyway-3fb2) do well.
-Our attention to that detail is vigilant.
-We recognize knowledge as it is created over and over again.
-Then we simplify.
+Their attention to that detail is vigilant.
+Programmers recognize knowledge as it is created over and over again.
+Then they simplify the code.

 Pattern recognition is discussed at length in the community, and there are many sources that describe their techniques.
-The origins where I learned about this skill reside in chapter two of [The Pragmatic Programmer](https://pragprog.com/titles/tpp20/the-pragmatic-programmer-20th-anniversary-edition/) - *The Evils Of Duplication*.
+The origins where I learned about this skill reside in chapter two of [The Pragmatic Programmer](https://pragprog.com/titles/tpp20/the-pragmatic-programmer-20th-anniversary-edition/) - "The Evils Of Duplication."

 > *Make it easy to reuse.
 DRY - Don't Repeat Yourself.*

-> *- Andrew Hunt & Dave Thomas*
+> - Andrew Hunt & Dave Thomas

 ## A Teachable Moment